naoki-mizuno/obsidian-modal-keys/README.md

 - **Next (Move Down)**: `Ctrl+n` → Arrow Down
 - **Previous (Move Up)**: `Ctrl+p` → Arrow Up
-- **Confirm**: `Enter` → Confirm/accept in modal
+- **Confirm**: `not set` → Uses Obsidian default (Enter) to confirm/accept in modal
-- **Close Modal**: `Escape` → Close modal
+- **Close Modal**: `not set` → Uses Obsidian default (Escape) to close modal

+### Note About Explicitly Setting the Confirm/Close Shortcuts

+You may observe some issues when you explicitly set the confirm/close shortcuts to the Obsidian default keys (e.g., <kbd>Enter</kbd> for confirm, and <kbd>Escape</kbd> for close) **and** set a target that makes the shortcut effective in the editor (e.g., `.app-container` or `.cm-editor`).
+In this case, the key is processed twice (once by the Obsidian app, and once more due to this plugin sending the <kbd>Enter</kbd> key event), resulting in two lines added from a single <kbd>Enter</kbd> key press.

+In short, it is recommended to only set shortcuts that you would like to use and leave unused actions unset.

 ## Settings

 Navigate to **Settings → Modal Keys Remapper** to customize:

 1. **Navigation Keys**:
     - Click "Record" next to each shortcut and press your desired key combination
     - Add multiple shortcuts by clicking the "+" button (appears when all shortcuts are set)
     - Remove shortcuts by clicking the "−" icon (clears value when only one exists, removes when multiple exist)
     - Each action supports up to 10 shortcuts
 2. **Target CSS Classes**: Specify which modal elements should respond to your custom keys (one per line)
     - Default: `.suggestion-container` and `.modal-container`